aesthetic-suite/framework/docs/config-system.md

-# Configuring the design system
+# Configure the design system

 The design system is configured in a human and machine readable format known as [YAML](https://en.wikipedia.org/wiki/YAML).
 This format works across all operating systems,